lthebe/wsd/README.md

 **5. Testing**

 The backend will have tests for all views and all response cases.
 For the frontend we will use AVA.
 To ensure code quality we require all features must have unit tests before merging to master.

+The testing of the frontend will be done continuously during development, both on desktop and phone.
+During the last week we will do a final test of the apps security.

 **6. Risk Analysis**